tj-actions/git-cliff/README.md

 ## git-cliff

-Generate changelogs for your project with a custom cliff.toml.
+Generate changelogs for your project with a customized cliff.toml or provide a custom template.

 ## Features